-Much of my current research is on the gut microbiota of bees.
+Much of my recent research is on the gut microbiota of bees.
 This page is a brief introduction to the system, which is currently in the very early stages of development.
-This field of research is growing and changing rapidly, thus I recommend referring to the primary literature for a more nuanced and up-to-date analysis of the topic.
+This field of research is growing and changing rapidly, thus I recommend referring to the primary literature for a more nuanced and up-to-date discussion of the topic.

 What bees do you study?

 My main focus is a group of bees known as the corbiculates.
 These include the highly social honey bees, stingless bees, and bumble bees.
 They comprise ~1000 of the >20,000 bee species (mostly solitary) in the world.
 The corbiculates have long fascinated humanity due to their ubiquity, agricultural importance, and eusocial behaviour.
 Now it becoming apparent that they also possess a uniquely specialized microbiota.

 The microbiota is defined as all the microbial associates of an organism, which may include microscopic bacteria, fungi, protists, archaea, and viruses.
 In the case of bees, the microbiota consists of various pathogens, transient microorganisms picked up from flowers, and symbiotic bacteria that reside in the gut.
 The gut bacteria are particularly interesting, as they appear to comprise a stable set of members in adult worker bees and are incredibly numerous (with up to 1 billion cells per bee).
 In honey bees and bumble bees sampled world-wide, the same community of gut symbionts are found.
 This suggests that certain ecological and evolutionary forces are working to maintain a unique consortium of resident bacteria in these bees.